 - 5) What were the assessment results and what changes have been made as a result of using this data/evidence?
 (What were the major assessment findings?
 Have there been any recent changes to your curriculum or program?
-How did the assessment data contribute to those changes? - Megan Stahl created Performing the Immigrant Experience through the DJCG initiative to add a diversity component to the Theatre Department.
-The course went very well and we have it on the schedule for next year.
-Now that we have heard the very positive reviews, we will likely add more sections in the future. - 6) Date of the most recent program review.
-(Your latest comprehensive departmental self-study and external review.)

-2013 was the most recent date for the Theatre Department comprehensive self-study and external review.
+How did the assessment data contribute to those changes? - We have a new faculty member coming on board who is a specialist in theatre including a special interest in theatre made by BIPOC artists and LGBTQ artists.
+I look forward to her work with us. - 6) Date of the most recent program review.
+(Your latest comprehensive departmental self-study and external review.) - 2013 was the most recent date for the Theatre Department comprehensive self-study and external review.
 We will review our program at the departmental level on an annual basis.